OCT2Confocal: 3D CycleGAN based Translation of Retinal OCT Images to Confocal Microscopy: Results and Analysis

-The 3D CycleGAN-3 model scored the highest in the MOS across all three scenarios, as determined by the expert panel's rankings.
+According to MOS in Table \ref{tab:result}, the 3D CycleGAN-3 model scored the highest across all three scenarios, as determined by the expert panel's rankings.
 This reflects the model's superior performance in terms of authenticity, detail preservation, and overall aesthetic quality.
-Notably, it also minimizes the presence of non-impactful artifacts, which is critical for the utility of translated images in clinical settings.

-According to MOS in Table \ref{tab:result} and feedback from ophthalmologists, and visual observations from Figure \ref{fig:wref} and Figure \ref{fig:woref}, all 3D CycleGAN models effectively preserve blood vessel clarity, shape, and color balance.
-The 3D CycleGAN-3 model, received the highest MOS ratings in all scenarios, is reported to reflect capacity for retaining more background detail and overall authenticity.
-In contrast, the 2D CycleGAN and UNSB models sometimes introduce random colors, disregard edges, and fail to adhere to the retinal vessels' color patterns.
+According to feedback from ophthalmologists and visual observations from Figure \ref{fig:wref} and Figure \ref{fig:woref}, all 3D CycleGAN models effectively preserve blood vessel clarity, shape, and color code more than other models.
+The 3D CycleGAN-3 model is reported to reflect the capacity for retaining more background detail and overall authenticity.
+In contrast, the 2D CycleGAN and UNSB models sometimes introduce random colors, disregard edges, and fail to adhere to the retinal vessels' color code.
 Notably, the 3D CycleGAN-3 model excelled in translating lower quality in-vivo OCT images, as seen in Set 6 of Figure \ref{fig:woref}, outperforming 2D and UNSB models.
 This showcases our model's ability to capture the deeper distributional relationships between OCT and confocal domains.
+It also minimizes the presence of artifacts which is critical for the utility of translated images in clinical settings.